2021–22 FC Ingolstadt 04 season

-The 2021–22 season is FC Ingolstadt 04's 18th season in existence and the club's first season back in the 2.
+The 2021–22 FC Ingolstadt 04 season was the 18th edition of FC Ingolstadt 04's existence, the club's first season return in the 2.
 Bundesliga, the second tier of German football, following their promotion from the 3.
 Liga in the 2020–21 season.
-The club will also participate in the DFB-Pokal.
+The club contested in the DFB-Pokal.

-Background and pre-season
+Background

 Ingolstadt finished 3rd in the 2020–21 3.
-Liga, level on points with second-placed Hansa Rostock and losing out on automatic promotion as a result of their inferior goal difference, but they did qualify for the play-offs.
+Liga, level on points with second-placed Hansa Rostock and losing out on automatic promotion as a result of their inferior goal difference, although they did qualify for the play-offs.
 They won the promotion play-offs 4–3 on aggregate against VfL Osnabrück and were promoted as a result.